sdwerwed/terraform-gitlab-provider-example/README.md

 2. Create a project
 3. Create a group
 4. Specify namespace (group) for projects
-5.Assign users to groups (and to its projects) 6.Modify their attributes (This can also break the GitLab project)
+5 .Assign users to groups (and to its projects)
+6 .Modify their attributes

 File description: